antvis/G2/site/docs/manual/introduction/why-g2.en.md

 ## Can be combined

-G2 provides a simple compound Mark mechanism for enhancing charts or customizing charts.
-For example, composite Point, Line and Area Mark, you can use the built-in Mark just like any built-in Mark.
+G2 provides a simple compound mark mechanism for enhancing charts or customizing charts.
+For example, composite point, line and area mark, you can use the built-in mark just like any built-in mark.

 ```js | ob
 (() => {